Capt-cai/Capt-cai/README.md

 ### Hi there 👋

-- I’m a student in a primary school in China
+- I’m a student in a  school in China
 - I'm 14 years old now
 - My website:sorry,I don't have a suitable server now.
 - Please forgive my poor English,haha.